Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: The large-dimensional limit: Proof of Corollary

 On the other hand, let $\varepsilon:=1/(d-2)$ and write

 As a consequence, we obtain

 Altogether, we find that

 Using~\eqref{limitzd}, we have proved \begin{lemma} Let $f$ be given by~\eqref{eq:ansatz} where $u$ is a nonnegative Lipschitz function of compact support in $\R^N$.
-Then the limit of the l.h.s.~of the stability inequality~\eqref{Bianchi-Egnell} as $d\rightarrow +\infty$ is
+Then the limit of the left-hand side~of the stability inequality~\eqref{Bianchi-Egnell} as $d\rightarrow +\infty$ is

 \end{lemma} Next we deal with the large $d$ limit of the right side of~\eqref{Bianchi-Egnell}. \begin{lemma} Let $f$ be given by~\eqref{eq:ansatz} where $u$ is a nonnegative Lipschitz function of compact support in $\R^N$.
 Then